chiaradraghini/QoT_estimation_optical_newtorks/README.md

 For a comprehensive understanding, a detailed account of the project's pipeline, along with its results, can be found in the "Presentation.pptx" file, where the methodologies and outcomes are thoroughly elucidated.

+This project was a collaboration with my colleague Destiny Mora.